trambakbanerjee/COSCI/README.md

 ### Perfect Screening Property

-COSCI produces a score, Sj for each feature, which reflects its relative importance for clustering, and then screens out the features with lower scores.
-It enjoys a perfect screening property in the sense that under mild regularity conditions on the densities of the features, COSCI screens out all the noise features with high probability.
+COSCI produces a score for each feature, which reflects its relative importance for clustering, and then screens out the features with lower scores.
+It enjoys a perfect screening property in the sense that under mild regularity conditions on the densities of the features, COSCI screens out all the non-informative features with high probability.

 ### Reference
+[1.]
 Banerjee, T., Mukherjee, G. and Radchenko, P. “Feature Screening in Large Scale Cluster Analysis.”

 ## How to use this repository?